Keyfactor/paloalto-firewall-orchestrator/docsource/content.md

 This part specifies that the configuration relates to devices.
 In the context of a single firewall, this generally refers to the firewall itself.

 **/entry[@name='localhost.localdomain']**:
+Note `'locahost.localdomain'` will always be that `constant value` do not make that **anything else!**.
 The entry tag with the attribute @name='localhost.localdomain' identifies a specific device by its name.
 In this case, it refers to the device named "localhost.localdomain," which is a default or placeholder name for the firewall device.

 **/vsys**:
 This section specifies that the path is within the virtual systems (vsys) section.
 Virtual systems allow multiple virtualized instances of firewall configurations within a single physical firewall.